ros/catkin/doc/source/index.rst

 * There is only one invocation of cmake (and make) to build a source directory containing N stacks.

+* There is no search of ROS_PACKAGE_PATH: the stacks/packages to be built are the subdirectories (not recursive) of the ``CMAKE_SOURCE_DIR``.

+* Catkin does not differentiate between stacks or packages: it simply examines the subdirectories of ``CMAKE_SOURCE_DIR`` for buildable projects.
+It determines the dependency ordering of projects from examining their source directories.

 * The ability to build only specific targets or sets of targets are provided through cmake's "natural" mechanisms.
+The ability to exclude certain

 * The build does not modify the source directories in any way.